Risk

 Risk control and measurement

-NHFIC management undertakes regular risk reviews to ensure that our strategic and operational activities align with the Board’s appetite for risk.
-NHFIC follows established risk review procedures to ensure that we have a consistent view of the risks we face.
+Housing Australia management undertakes regular risk reviews to ensure that our strategic and operational activities align with the Board’s appetite for risk.
+Housing Australia follows established risk review procedures to ensure that we have a consistent view of the risks we face.
 Information on significant risks, collected through this process, is reviewed by senior management prior to being reported to the Board and Audit and Risk Committee (through the regular provision of the risk dashboard and RCM).

 Risks are classified depending on their nature.
-NHFIC’s key risks fall into the following risk categories (as described further in the table below): reputation, strategic, credit, investment and earnings, funding, liquidity and liability, operational, regulatory and compliance, fraud and corruption, and culture and people.
+Housing Australia’s key risks fall into the following risk categories (as described further in the table below): reputation, strategic, credit, investment and earnings, funding, liquidity and liability, operational, regulatory and compliance, fraud and corruption, and culture and people.